hopanshum/hopanshum0.github.io/_pages/about.md

 ---

 <h2 style="font-variant: small-caps;">About</h2>
 I am participating the job market in the Fall of 2024.
-My research interest is applied theory in network settings.
-I have worked on projects of network markets, company hierarchies, and polarizating effect.
+My research interest is applied theory in network settings with interests in Industrial Organization, Political Economy, and Urban Economics.
+I have worked on projects of network markets, company hierarchies, and polarization.

 Prior to the Ph.D. program at Duke, I went to the University of Hong Kong for undergraduate study and the London School of Economics and Political Sciences for master study.